 Dealing with casework consumes a great deal of MPs’ staff time and every office handles it differently.
 There’s no one correct way to do things and what follows is offered as a starter; let us have your views on the website’s Feedback Form and please offer your own alternatives.
 We can try and agree on “best practice” but this needs to be defined broadly and be capable of adjusting for a particular office.
-So, for instance, the standard letters and other items referred to in this section (see the Resources pages for full copies) are suggested as examples; feel free to modify them to suit your own style.
+So, for instance, the standard letters and other items referred to in this section (see the standard letters and forms pages for full copies) are suggested as examples; feel free to modify them to suit your own style.

 - Is this your constituent?

 There is an oft-quoted “strict parliamentary protocol” that MPs do not pursue issues raised by or about constituents of other MPs.
 In the absence of any very clear definition of this protocol, you should use common sense and refer any matter concerning someone who is not your constituent to his or her own MP.